Lhendup Dorji: Early life and education

 Lhendup Dorji was born to Gongzim Raja Sonam Topgay Dorji and Princess Rani Chuni Wangmo of Sikkim on October 6, 1935, at Bhutan House, Kalimpong, India.
 He studied at the St. Joseph's School, Darjeeling, at the Choate Preparatory School and then went to the United States attending Cornell University, which he graduated from in 1959.
 He was the first Bhutanese to study in America.
 Dorji was an avid hunter and excelled in athletics, such as boxing, golf, and tennis.

 Career

 Dorji returned to Bhutan from the United States and his first assignment was to measure the length and breadth of the country; He spent months traveling around Bhutan calculating the terrain by hand using the most readily available measuring systems.

 He later served as Postmaster General, Paro Thrimpon, Deputy and later Secretary General of the country's Development Wing.
 He was conferred The Red Scarf by the Third Druk Gyalpo Jigme Dorji Wangchuck in 1958.
 An avid sports man Dorji was the first Bhutanese to win various golf and tennis tournaments in Nepal and in India.
-He enjoyed playing sports and socializing having friends from all walks of life.
+In 1965, with the approval of the National Assembly, Lhendup Dorji and several members of his family were exiled.
+He lived a colourful, vibrant, successful and popular life in Nepal.Following the King's death, Lhendup was permitted to return to Bhutan in 1974 with the support of his sister, Queen Kesang Choden.